Multiband quasiparticle interference in the topological insulator Cu_(x)Bi_(2)Te_(3): Introduction

-The discovery of topological insulators (TIs)\cite{kane-PRL-2005,wu-PRL-2006,fu-PRL-2007} has opened a new route to spintronic devices, whereby the surface states taking part in the charge transport are undisturbed by non-magnetic impurity scattering.
+The discovery of topological insulators (TIs)\cite{kane-PRL-2005,wu-PRL-2006,fu-PRL-2007} has opened a new route to low energy electronic devices, whereby the surface states taking part in the transport are undisturbed by non-magnetic impurity scattering.
 Soon after the discovery of the topological phase in BiSb$_x$ \cite{hsieh-NAT-2008}, a new family of TIs was predicted and discovered: Bi$_2$Se$_3$, Bi$_2$Te$_3$ and Sb$_2$Te$_3$ \cite{hzhang-NATP-2009,yxia-NATP-2009}.
-Recently, it has become apparent that higher order terms in the $\mathbf{k}\cdot \mathbf{p}$ expansion are relevant for describing the low energy electronic states, leading to a warping of the Dirac cone away from the Dirac point \cite{fu-PRL-2009,cliu-PRB-2010}.
-Such warping has been observed in angle-resolved photoemission spectroscopy (ARPES) experiments \cite{ychen-science-2009} and has been shown to be a source for local density of states (LDOS) oscillations observed in scanning tunneling microscopy/spectroscopy (STM/S) \cite{fu-PRL-2009}.
-In terms of device applications it is important to understand and characterize such potential scattering channels, in particular in systems in which chemical potential tuning has taken place via bulk doping \cite{ychen-science-2009}.
+It became apparent that higher order terms in the $\mathbf{k}\cdot \mathbf{p}$ expansion are relevant for describing the low energy electronic states, leading to a warping of the Dirac cone away from the Dirac point \cite{fu-PRL-2009,cliu-PRB-2010}.
+Such warping has been observed in angle-resolved photoemission spectroscopy (ARPES) experiments \cite{ychen-science-2009} and has been shown to have an important impact on local density of states (LDOS) oscillations observed in scanning tunneling microscopy/spectroscopy (STM/S) \cite{roushan-NAT-2009, tzhang-PRL-2009, Hanaguri-PRB-2010, okada-PRL-2011, Ye-PRB-2012, Mitchell-PRB-2013, Yee-PRB-2015, He-scirep-2015, Schouteden-ACSn-2016, Zhu-NJP-2016, Kohsaka-PRB-2017, Scipioni-PRB-2018}.

-In this Letter we use STS, supplemented by ARPES and theoretical modeling, to uncover three different regimes of carrier scattering in Cu doped Bi$_{2}$Te$_{3}$.
-Firstly, scattering between the surface state (SS) and the bulk conduction band (CB) is shown to be vital in the understanding of such doped systems.
-Secondly, warping-assisted SS-SS scattering is also observed and thirdly quasi particle scattering between CB states completes the line-up.
+In this article we use STS, supplemented by ARPES and theoretical modeling, to find different regimes of carrier scattering in Cu doped Bi$_{2}$Te$_{3}$.
+The STS data indicates three different regimes of scattering with dominant $\mathbf{q}$-vectors in the direction of the reciprocal lattice vectors ($\Gamma$ - $M$).
+A direct comparison between the STS and ARPES data suggests that the first regime arises from scattering within the surface state band, while a transition to a new scattering regime is observed when the surface states start to overlap with the conduction band.
+We use the ARPES data to construct a $\mathbf{k}\cdot\mathbf{p}$-Hamiltonian that allows us to calculate the scattering vectors within a single impurity T-matrix formalism.
+The best agreement between theory and experiment is achieved when an impurity potential is associated with the Bi sites in the lattice model.
+This suggests that the LDOS oscillations are dominantly arising from Bi$_{Te}$ anti-site defects \cite{cava-JMCC-2013}.